Draw-Down & Max Draw-down

 At 80% draw-down, one must quadruple their equity just to bring and take it back to its starting equity.
 This is what is called to "break-even" i.e. Get back to your original account balance which you deposited.

-This is the reason/explanation why as a btc/usd trader you should do everything you can to PROTECT your equity.
-Do not accept to lose more than 2 percent of your equity on any 1 single trade position.
+This is the rationale behind why, as a BTC/USD trader, it is imperative to take all necessary measures to safeguard your equity.
+You should not permit yourself to incur a loss exceeding 2 percent of your equity on any single trade position.

 Effective Risk Management